 Use the MBTA Trip Planner

-Need a little more help planning out your trip for the holiday season?
+Need a little more help planning your holiday trip?
 Enter your origin and destination in the MBTA trip planner at MBTA.com/cr.
 This will create trip itineraries with station and line information as well as give you an estimated fare.
 You can also find full timetables and fare information on this website.

 If you don’t have a station close to your final destination, you can look at the MBTA system map to find the furthest station from all the city traffic that is on the way and use that as your destination.